-- Around 93% of applications received by 30 November 2020 were made online, while 7% were telephone or paper applications.
-Very few applications were received via an unknown channel, amounting to less than 1% [Table 3].
-It is not possible to provide a breakdown of applications by phone and paper for December 2018 to April 2019.
-The About the data section has further information about the application channel data. - The proportion of applications made online was 90% for September 2020, 88% in October and 91% in November.
-The remaining applications were by telephone and by paper application [Table 3]. - Changes were made in response to the Covid-19 pandemic that meant the full telephony service was not available from 24 March onwards.
-On 3 July, a limited inbound telephony service was reintroduced and on 2 November 2020, the full telephony service was restored.
-As a result the number of telephony applications has increased over the most recent months, with 995 telephony applications being received in November, the highest number since February 2020 which saw 1,375 telephony applications.
-[Table 3].
+- Around 91% of applications received by 30 November 2021 were made online, while 8% were telephone or paper applications.
+The application channel for the remaining applications was unknown, amounting to less than 1% of total applications [Table 3].
+The About the data section has further information about the application channel data. - The proportion of applications made online was 85% for September, 86% in October, and 85% in November 2021.
+The remaining applications were by telephone and by paper application.
+[Table 3]. - These statistics show an increase in the proportion of paper and phone applications being made compared to previous months.